shahankhan47/react-project/Professional/2-the-wild-oasis/project.md

 -   CabinROw.jsx - commented out TableRow and instead used the above Table.Row.
 -   CabinTable.jsx - passed render props into the Table.Body
 -   created Table.Body

+Creating a reusable menu

+-   CabinRow.jsx version 2 used.
+-   Files changed - CabinROw, CabinTable, Menus.jsx
+-   There were lots and lots of changes (some very confusing but still ok)
+-   Revisit how the Components are placed inside CabinRow.jsx.
+-   Very small change in CabinTable.jsx
+-   The weirdest thing is the handleClick function inside Menus.Toggle.